KredeGC/BitStream/README.md

 * [`quantization/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/quantization/) - Files relating to quantizing floats and quaternions into fewer bits
 * [`stream/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/stream/) - Files relating to streams that read and write bits
 * [`traits/`](https://github.com/KredeGC/BitStream/tree/master/include/bitstream/traits/) - Files relating to various serialization traits, like serializble strings, integrals etc.

+An important aspect of the serialiaztion is performance, since the library is meant to be used in a tight loop, like with networking.
+This is why most operations don't use exceptions, but instead return true or false depending on whether the operation was a success.
+It's important to check these return values after every operation, especially when reading.
+You can check it manually or use the `BS_ASSERT(x)` macro for this, if you want your function to return false on failure.

 It is also possible to dynamically put a break point or trap when a bitstream would have otherwise returned false.
 This can be great for debugging custom serialization code, but should generally be left out of production code.
 Simply `#define BS_DEBUG_BREAK` before including any of the library header files if you want to break when an operation fails.